 Ongoing Events Throughout the Month

-- The world’s largest collection of life-size nutcrackers can be seen at the Steubenville Nutcracker Village until January 7.
+- The world’s largest collection of life-size nutcrackers can be seen at the Steubenville Nutcracker Village until January 6.
 Over 200 are on display in Steubenville and can be seen for free 24 hours a day.
-Additional days will feature special events like fireworks, Polar Express hayrides, a holiday market, a holiday hike, and a nutcracker theater.
+Additional days will feature special events like fireworks, Polar Express hayrides, a holiday market, a holiday hike, and a Nutcracker theater.

-- Robins Theatre in Trumbull County will be celebrating its 100th Anniversary on January 9th.
-The entire month brings a wide variety of acts to the theatre, the perfect excuse to get out of the house on cold January nights.
-See tribute bands for George Michael, and Bruno Mars, plus classic bands like the Guess Who and the Buckinghams.
+- Robins Theatre in Trumbull County will feature a wide variety of acts this month, the perfect excuse to get out of the house on cold January nights.
+See tribute bands for Elvis, Frankie Valli, Pink Floyd, and others.

 - Dillon State Park near Zanesville hosts The Park After Dark on several dates throughout the winter.
-January themes include a Full Moon Hike on January 6, a discussion of coyotes on January 7, and a Friday the 13th Night Hike and Cemetery Stroll on January 13.
+January themes include a fireside chat about coyotes on January 5 and a Full “Wolf” Moon hike on January 25.

 - The Middletown Holiday Whopla is a Dr. Seuss-themed festival that runs from late November through mid-January.
 The Whoville ice-skating rink is open daily, with group lessons available.

-- LEGOLAND Discovery Center Columbus hosts the Holiday Bricktacular from mid-November through January 8.
-Legoland is fun anytime of year, but this winter event puts a fun spin on your favorite building blocks, with snowy scenes, snow forts and holiday decorations.
+- LEGOLAND Discovery Center Columbus hosts the Holiday Bricktacular from mid-November through January 7.
+Legoland is fun any time of year, but this winter event puts a fun spin on your favorite building blocks, with snowy scenes, snow forts, and holiday decorations.